 Kumar Arumugam is a doctoral researcher at the Center for Precision Metrology, UNC Charlotte.
 He is developing optical instruments used in precision metrology, which include frequency modulated interferometers and a monochromatic confocal probe for measuring surface texture.
 Recently, he has been studying the feasibility and limitations of stylus profilometry to measure freeform optics with uncertainties in the nanometers.

 He has been involved in ASPE since 2017, where he has given talks and presented research posters.
-While participating in the ASPE student challenges, he led UNC Charlotte teams to their first two wins, first for building and controlling flexure stage mechanisms applied to confocal probing (2018) and again with the Kibble balance (2019).
-He has also been a Senator of ASPE student chapter in UNC Charlotte (2018).
+While participating in the ASPE Student Challenges, he led the UNC-Charlotte teams to their first two wins, first for building and controlling flexure stage mechanisms applied to confocal probing (2018) and again with the Kibble balance (2019).
+He has also been a Senator of the ASPE Student Chapter at UNC-Charlotte (2018).

-As part of EUSPEN, he is a member of an international collective of three students competing in the finals of EUSPEN talent program that involves designing and prototyping an affordable six axis stage mechanism to align quadrupoles used in Compact Linear Collider, CERN with micrometric resolution.
+As part of euspen, he is a member of an international collective of three students competing in the finals of euspen talent proframme that involves designing and prototyping an affordable six axis stage mechanism to align quadrupoles used in Compact Linear Collider, CERN with micrometric resolution.

-Kumar was awarded the ASPE student scholarship at the 2018 Annual Conference.
+Kumar was awarded the ASPE Student Scholarship at the 2018 ASPE Annual Conference.